 The Company acquired the Pioneer Preparation Plants as an idled facility, and since acquisition, no work has been performed at the facility.
 Both the Pioneer Preparation Plant and the rail loadout are idled and would require an undetermined amount of work and capital to bring them into operation, which is currently in the initial phases of planning and no cost estimates have been received.
 The allocated cost for the property at Wyoming County Coal will pay by the Company is \$22,326,101 of which \$22,091,688 has been paid using shares of the Company's Class A Common stock.
-The remaining portion is to be paid from cash.
+The remaining portion was satisfied in the form of a convertible note which was converted to company common stock in December 2020.